ChristopherBrum/Networking/the_internet/the_internet.md

 - Different network protocols are concerned with different aspects of network communication and can be thought of as the different layers of the network.
 - The different network layers pass data by _encapsulating_ it at each step in the layering system through the use of _Protocol Data Units(PDUs)_.
 - The _PDU_ of a protocol at one layer, becomes the _data payload_ of the PDU of a protocol at a lower layer.
-- _Protocol data units:_ the encapsulation of data at each layer of network communication(frames, packets, etc.)
+- _Protocol data units:_ the encapsulation of data at each layer of network communication(ethernet frame, IP packets, TCP segments, etc.)
 - _Data payload_: the piece of data to be encapsulated from the layer above in the protocol hierarchy.
 - _Latency_ is a measure of delay that indicates the time it takes for data to travel from one point to another point.
 - _Bandwidth_: a measure of capacity.
 It indicates the amount of data that can be transmitted in a set period of time.